aviator5/dnaspec-origin/design.md

     applicable_scenarios:          # IMPORTANT: Used for generating AGENTS.md
       - "writing new Go code"
       - "refactoring existing Go code"
-    prompts:                       # References to prompts
+    prompts:                       # List of prompt names (not paths) defined in the manifest's prompts section
       - "go-style-code-review"

   - name: "go-service"